This post was most recently updated on June 4th, 2020

 Well, here is an interesting fact.
 A law-abiding company or organization will never hire a student for a full-time job.
-They follow the law and would never want to get into illegal cases.
+They follow the law and would never want to get into criminal cases.

 They want their employees to work for at least 8 hours a day.
 But as a student, you are barely allowed to work for 4 hours a day.

-Suppose there are 2 people looking for a job in a reputed company.
-One is you and another one is a Cypriot or a European.
+Suppose two people are looking for a job in a reputed company.
+One is you, and another one is a Cypriot or a European.

 The European guy could work for as long as he wants in the company and on the other hand you have to go to college to attend the class every day.

 Suppose both of you have the same knowledge in the field.
 Let’s say you are even better than the guy, but at the end of the day, you are just a student with only 20 hrs per week’s work schedule.

 The company wouldn’t want to hire you not because you are unworthy, but because you have boundaries and that guy doesn’t.

 If any company or organization is hiring students on a full-time basis, then they are indeed breaking the law.

 As an international student, would I be able to pay the tuition fee with just a part-time job?